About Us | Overview

 The Children's Hospital AIDS Program (CHAP) at Boston Children's Hospital trains local, national and international health care workers.

-Our clinicians reach out to train caregivers throughout many developing countries where the AIDS crisis has grown.
-We have worked with caregivers in countries including:
+Our clinicians reach out to train caregivers throughout many developing countries where the AIDS crisis has grown, including:

 - South Africa